Marian Coffin: Later career and death

 Coffin's designs were distinguished by her use of "dramatic contrasts in color, inclusion of wildflowers and woodland plantings, and site unity through effective transition spaces."
 She was especially noted for her ability to effectively incorporate functional areas such as tennis courts and putting greens with ornamental areas such as allées.
 Her willingness to innovate made her a particularly sought-after designer as clients came to value a more adventurous approach to landscape architecture.
 She put into practice the idea put forward in 1918 by Elsa Rehmann that a garden should be a "manifestation of distinctive individuality, an expression of personality."
 By the 1920s, Rehmann's views had become fashionable and gardens became seen as a vehicle for expressing the private self.

-Many of Coffin's theories and principles can be seen in practice in her most famous creation, Harry and Ruth du Pont's gardens at their Winterthur estate.
+Many of Coffin's theories and principles can be seen in practice in her most famous creation, Henry Francis and Ruth Wales du Pont's gardens at their Winterthur estate.
 Her work on the gardens began in 1929 and became the biggest commission of her career.
 It was very fortuitously timed for her, as the Wall Street Crash of 1929 wiped out the fortunes of many of her clients and brought to an end the era of commissioning elaborate gardens for large country estates.
 Coffin had somewhat better luck with her investments and the enormous fortune of the du Ponts insulated the family from the worst of the Great Depression, permitting work on Winterthur to continue throughout the downturn.
 With the money from her investments and the fees from the du Ponts for the Winterthur commission, Coffin was able to maintain two homes, a maid and a chauffeur despite the general economic decline.

 The Depression meant that large commissions became few and far between.
 For the rest of her career, Coffin had to make do with smaller and less well-compensated commissions for suburban gardens.
 She took up writing and produced two books, Trees and Shrubs for Landscape Effects (1940) and The Seeing Eye.
 The latter was completed but never published and the manuscript was lost after she died.
 After the Second World War, she carried out several more commissions and continued working on Winterthur until the 1950s.
 She designed layouts for the New York Botanical Garden in the Bronx and travelled extensively in Europe and South America in the late 1940s and early 1950s.
 She was awarded an honorary doctorate of letters from Hobart and William Smith Colleges in Geneva, New York in 1946.
 On February 2, 1957, she died at her home in New Haven.
 Perhaps fulfilling Martha Brookes Hutcheson's prediction that having a career would be "matrimonial suicide" for a woman of her class, Coffin never married and had no children.
 Her papers, architectural plans and photographs of her gardens are preserved at the Winterthur Museum, Garden and Library.